 Fortunately, you don’t have to compare every shared hosting site in existence to find the right one for you.
 By limiting your search to Bluehost vs. Siteground, you’re practically guaranteed to wind up with a quality host for your site.

 In the competition between Bluehost vs. SiteGround, I prefer SiteGround overall.
-Siteground’s support is darn hard to beat, along with their fast speeds and an abundance of useful features.
+Siteground’s support is darn hard to beat, along with its fast speeds and an abundance of useful features.

 Let’s take a look back at the numbers.
 When comparing SiteGround vs. Bluehost, the final score was 9 to 3.
 It shined especially well in hosting speed, uptime, and data centers.